xizhongsupre/learngit/readme.txt

-Git is a very good distribute tool and it is very good for us to learn
+This is my second try to commit something and it is a beautiful try